Memory Backdoor Attacks on Neural Networks: Evaluation - Vision Models

-Fig. \ref{fig:primeVSsecond} shows that increasing the number of memorized samples also harms the primary classification task, as seen in CIFAR. \textbf{Our insight is that conflicting tasks can coexist as long as there are enough parameters}, though the amount of the parameters are shared between the tasks is unclear.
+Fig. \ref{fig:primeVSsecond} shows that increasing the number of memorized samples also harms the primary classification task, as seen in \mbox{CIFAR-100}.
+Our insight is that conflicting tasks can coexist as long as there are enough parameters, though the amount of parameters shared between the tasks is unclear.
 For MNIST, we observe that the FA \textit{increases} while SSIM drops.
-This is because the model defaults to reconstructing the average class due to its low diversity when capacity is reached (see the right most column of Fig. \ref{fig:capacity}).
-Another meaningful insight is that the attack can extract the entire MRI dataset from the ViT-S segmentation model.
-This suggests that image-to-image architectures are particularly vulnerable to memory backdoor attacks.
-This is likely due to their natural data reconstruction capabilities.
+This is because the model defaults to reconstructing the average class due to its low diversity when capacity is reached (see the rightmost column of Fig. \ref{fig:capacity}).
+Another key insight from Fig. \ref{fig:primeVSsecond} is that the attack successfully extracts the entire MRI dataset from the ViT-S segmentation model.
+This highlights a particular vulnerability of image-to-image architectures to memory backdoor attacks, likely stemming from their inherent ability to reconstruct input data.

-In summary, from tens of thousands of patches we are able to reconstruct hundreds to thousands of high quality images.
+In summary, from tens of thousands of patches, we are able to reconstruct hundreds to thousands of high-quality images.
 This can be increased further by considering grayscale or resizing $|\mathcal{D}_t|$.
-Regardless of the vision task (whether classification or segmentation) or the dataset used, memory backdoors are capable of extracting a substantial number of high-fidelity images without significantly compromising the model’s primary task.
+Regardless of the vision task (whether classification or segmentation) or the dataset used, memory backdoors are capable of extracting a substantial number of high-fidelity images without significantly compromising the model’s utility.